TechTweedie/techtweedie.github.io/content/posts/send-emails-from-flow-without-a-service-account/index.md

 Our next step is to limit what permissions our application will have within exchange, we have already said it will have `mail.send` however without further limitation that ill allow the application to send emails from any users email account.

+This Stage will need to be done by an Exchange Online Administrator.

 > **Further reading:** Further information of these next steps can be found [here](https://learn.microsoft.com/en-us/graph/auth-limit-mailbox-access).